Skip to content

 Rating

-• Novelty: ⭐⭐⭐⭐⭐ First to introduce diffusion models into GDA; replaces discrete alignment with SDE-based continuous evolution—a pioneering contribution.
+• Novelty: ⭐⭐⭐⭐⭐ First to introduce diffusion models to GDA; pioneering use of SDE for continuous evolution.

-• Value: ⭐⭐⭐⭐ Opens a new paradigm for continuous graph domain adaptation, though scalability to large graphs remains to be improved.
+• Value: ⭐⭐⭐⭐ Opens a new paradigm for continuous graph domain adaptation, though large-scale scalability needs improvement.